usnistgov/feasst/plugin/monte_carlo/tutorial/tutorial_1_lj_nvt.rst

 ==================================================================
-Canonical ensemble average energy of a bulk LJ fluid
+Average energy of a bulk LJ fluid in the canonical ensemble
 ==================================================================

 .. literalinclude:: launch_1_lj_nvt.py